Food Festivals in Barcelona 2026

 Feria de Abril de Catalunya

-Feria de Abril (also “Fair of April”) is a fair that takes place every year.
-The idea of the fair is to start off the Spring season in a celebratory and exciting way, bringing together Catalan and Andalusian cultures.
+Feria de Abril (meaning ‘Fair of April’) is a fair that takes place every year.
+The idea of the fair is to start the Spring season in a celebratory and exciting way, bringing together Catalan and Andalusian cultures.

 The first edition of the Feria de Abril took place in Spain in 1847.
 In 1971, migrants living in Castelldefels started their own version of the fair.
-It started off with four stands but grew out into a fair where horse dressage demonstrations, bullfights, music and dance performances and human towers were taking place.
-Even though the fair originates from Seville, Catalan culture is very much so instilled in this festivity as well.
+It started off with four stands but grew into a fair where horse dressage demonstrations, bullfights, music, dance performances, and human towers were taking place.
+Even though the fair originates from Seville, Catalan culture is nonetheless very present in this festivity as well.

 May